The 5 Best Christian Books of All Time

 Conclusion

 The best Christian books of all time continue to be great sources of inspiration and help.
 They are for readers who value personal growth and improvement.
-These books, in addition to the Bible, are a great help in your Christian journey as you feed your soul with God’s wisdom.
+In addition to the Bible, these books greatly help your Christian journey as you feed your soul with God’s wisdom.

 For me, the best Christian book of all time is Mere Christianity by C.S.
 Lewis.
-The powerful argument from the author spells out the basics of Christian life in simple language.
-This book became a vessel in bringing many people to faith including some of the influential people like Charles Colson.
-This book provides an unequaled opportunity for Christians and non-Christians alike to hear a convincing, rational case for the Christian faith.
+The author’s powerful argument spells out the basics of Christian life in simple language.
+This book brought many people to faith, including some influential people like Charles Colson.
+It provides an unequaled opportunity for Christians and non-Christians alike to hear a convincing, rational case for the Christian faith.

 Faith-Filled Content Delivered To Your Inbox